isomerpages/moe-bpghs/_special-programmes/Internationalisation Programme/Student Council Leadership and Cultural Immersion to Hong Kong.md

 description: ""
 third_nav_title: Internationalisation Programme
 ---
+### Student Council Leadership and Cultural Immersion to Hong Kong

 From 7 to 12 June 2019, 21 Student Councillors and 3 Teachers visited Hong Kong and embarked on an exploration of what it means to live in a multicultural and globalised world, and to think deeply about all the problems and potentials associated with it.
 Neighbourhoods, communities, restaurants, corporations and even a theme park were turned into spaces of inquiry and learning.